hyperenforce/hyperenforce-cav/2_synth_symbolic/README.md

 The project also uses Pyeda which is installed from the ``pyproject.toml`` file.
 You will need to uncomment the appropriate line in this file depending on your operating system.

+## Pre-commit hooks
+To ensure code uniformity, you can setup pre-commit hooks in the ``python`` directory by running

+    poetry run pre-commmit install

+Then whenever you make a commit, the checks are run possibly changing the code.
+If any changes are made, you will need to add the changes before trying to commit again.

 ## Tests
 This repository employs [pytest](https://docs.pytest.org/en/latest/) to write tests.